 - The package is returned to the sender

-Naturally, the last thing a business owner should want is for the product to never reach the consumer, as this does nothing for generating revenue and positive brand awareness.
-If a delivery exception occurs, it’s crucial to stay in healthy communication both with the carrier and the customer.
-Verify that the customer’s information is all correct, and contact the carrier as soon as you receive a delivery exception notice to troubleshoot the specific issue.
-Smoothing over matters with the customer should be a top priority, and resending the item or issuing a refund is highly suggested, especially for items that advertise quick and consistent shipping.
+Verify that the customer’s information is correct, and contact the carrier as soon as you receive a delivery exception notice so you can troubleshoot the specific issue.
+Smoothing things over with the customer should be a top priority, – resending an item or issuing a refund is highly suggested, especially if you promote quick and consistent shipping.

 Carrier Specific Delivery Exceptions

-Delivery exceptions are virtually always caused by an event that takes place during the shipping process, and each shipping carrier will have specific delivery exceptions clauses that should be anticipated when choosing to ship items through these services.
+Delivery exceptions are almost always the result of an event that takes place during the shipping process.
+All carriers have specific delivery exceptions clauses that should review and understand when choosing who you’ll use to ship items.
 Some of the most popular carriers and their delivery exception policies include:

-When UPS experiences a delivery exception, consumers can expect a very straightforward process.
-Some of the most common notifications to receive are “address unknown”, “signature not received”, and “address unknown”.
-Consumers and merchants will receive updates within their tracking information to learn about company shipping processes as well as new shipping delivery dates.
-The most common issue experienced in “Exception: Action Required” as a notification, as this indicates that the merchant hasn’t provided an efficient amount of information regarding the shipping address.
+Consumers and merchants will receive updates within their tracking information to learn about company shipping processes and new delivery dates.
+The most common issue experienced is the notification “Exception: Action Required.”
+This indicates the merchant hasn’t provided ample information regarding the shipping address.

-DHL is a carrier service that deals with many international shipments, which are especially vulnerable to delivery exceptions caused by custom clearance complications.
-When experiencing a delivery exception through DHL the merchant and customer will receive a notification that indicated the “DHL Shipment is on Hold”.
-This indicates that an error or issue has occurred within the shipping process and that it should take a week or less to find a solution.
+DHL is a carrier service that deals with many international shipments, making them especially vulnerable to delivery exceptions caused by custom clearance complications.
+When experiencing a delivery exception through DHL, merchants and customers will receive a notification that indicates the “DHL Shipment is on Hold.”
+This means an error or issue has occurred within the shipping process.
+It typically takes a week or less to find a solution.

 Let ShipCalm Help You Avoid Shipping Exceptions!